 This Sequence Consists of The Following Steps:

--You cannot directly eliminate the danger represented by the attacker’s armed hand.
-You can try to control his arm by blocking his mobility at the shoulder level.
+- You cannot directly eliminate the danger represented by the attacker’s armed hand.
+You can try to control his arm by blocking his mobility at shoulder level.

 As already mentioned, according to the analysis of many real knife attacks.
 It is common for attackers to touch or hit the opponent with the unarmed hand before striking with the armed hand.

-“Protecting yourself is like self-defense and Protecting others is warriorship.”
+“Protecting yourself is like self-defense and Protecting others is warriors.”